 By adding liquids first, your blender can better produce a “vortex” that will pull fruit and leafy greens into the blades and more easily blend your smoothie ingredients.

-Dependant upon your blender, the types of fruit and veggies you add, and whether the fruit is fresh or frozen, Blender Babes recommends using anywhere from 6 to 8 ounces of liquid for regular smoothies and 12 to 16 ounces of liquid for more “green” smoothie recipes.
+Depending on your blender, the types of fruit and veggies you add, and whether the fruit is fresh or frozen, we recommend using anywhere from 6 to 8 ounces of liquid for regular smoothies and 12 to 16 ounces of liquid for more “green” smoothie recipes.

 Step 2.
-Chop & dice your fruit and vegetables
+Chop and dice your fruit and vegetables

-First with a sharp knife, including shredding the greens.
+First you will want to chop your fruits and vegetables with a sharp knife, including shredding the greens.

 The less powerful your blender is, the finer you will need to chop your ingredients (a MINIMUM of 1 inch pieces, preferably smaller if your blender is around 300 watts).